iamproprogramr/iamproprogramr/README.md

-- 👋 Hi, I’m @iamproprogramr
+- 👋 Hi, I'm Yousaf!

-- 👀 I’m interested in programs,Ai and other productive things
+- 👀 I’m interested in programs, AI, and other productive things
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate for a big AI project
+- 💞️ I’m looking to collaborate on a  AI project
-- 📫 How to reach me my email:yousafsahiwal3@gmail.com
+- 📫 How to reach me: yousafsahiwal3@gmail.com

 <!---
 iamproprogramr/iamproprogramr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.